raccoons-apps/ecs-anywhere-coredns/README.md

 > Replace the environment variable values ​​before running the command.
 Note
 > that the CoreDNS configuration synchronizes records with Route53 for two
 > hosted zones - one for corporate resources, the other for internal resources
 > accessible only to administrators.
+Also note that the docker image does not
+> contain the `/etc/coredns/conf.d` folder.
+Mount it with a local folder and
+> create at least an empty consul.conf file. consul.conf is intended to
+> configure forwarding of DNS requests to domains of services discovered by
+> the Consul agent.

 ```
 docker run -d --restart=unless-stopped \